Knightflare15/Tetris/MASTER_README.md

 Important ideas:

-- transactional email integration;
+- Transactional email integration means the app can send one-off workflow messages such as OTP codes rather than building a full messaging system.
-- provider abstraction;
+- Provider abstraction means the core auth flow does not need to know every detail of the current email vendor.
-- fallback behavior for local development;
+- Fallback behavior for local development keeps the feature testable even before production email infrastructure is in place.
-- keeping auth logic separate from transport logic.
+- Separating auth logic from transport logic keeps the system easier to reason about, test, and replace.

 What to understand: